-Maker Studios chair Ynon Kreiz has taken day-to-day control of the prominent YouTube network with a clear mandate – growth.
+Maker Studios chair Ynon Kreiz has taken day-to-day control of the prominent YouTube network with a clear mandate – make more money, and lots of it.

 YouTube and prominent partners like Maker are still trying to convince advertisers to start spending serious cash on YouTube.
 Companies like Maker are also trying to grow revenue internally, adding the infrastructure needed to help capitalize on their audience.